utsav0/daily-dev-tips/src/pages/posts/html-input-multiple-attribute.md

 As you can see above, it now accepts the second email but states it's wrong.

-We can even make a mistake in the first email, and it will pick up on that.
+We can even make a mistake in the first email, which will pick up on.

 ![HTML Multiple email missing @](https://cdn.hashnode.com/res/hashnode/image/upload/v1611556036172/aub0G7bjs.png)

-> Note: Seeing this all works, we can of course, also leverage the JavaScript validation engine in the same way!
+> Note: Seeing this all works, we can leverage the JavaScript validation engine similarly!

 ## Browser Support